Smarth2005/OpenCV-in-Cpp/README.md

 algorithm optimization, artificial intelligence, and software development.

-**Acknowledgement**
+# **Acknowledgement**

-I would like to thank ***Dr. Suresh Raikwar***, Professor from the Computer Science and Engineering Department at Thapar University for his invaluable guidance and encouragement, inspiring me to explore OpenCV and write this blog.
-This support has been instrumental in developing my interest in computer vision and programming.
+Special thanks to ***Dr. Suresh Raikwar*** from the Computer Science and Engineering Department at Thapar University for his invaluable guidance and encouragement, which has been instrumental in developing my interest in computer vision and programming.